Jwink3101/syncrclone/readme.md

 In particular, things I am most uncertain about:

 * Windows Support -- I have no experience with Python and windows.
 I *tried* to be very cognizant of expected issues but it hasn't been tested in the slightest with Windows.
-Likely minor development is also needed (including a catch for adding inodes since they do not exist).
+Likely minor development is also needed.
 * Links. syncrclone defers link handling to rclone but it may cause an issue.
-I know there is an issue with the `'inode'` options and links
-* Usefulness of logging.
-Too verbose?
-Not enough?
-* Automated runs and locks.
-I've tested the locking but not with constantly running (e.g. via crontab) and dealing with it
 * Clarity of the setup docs.
 This is hard for me to judge as I wrote it so I know what to expect.
 Is local mode clear?
-* Missing features?
-    * What is in scope and should be included?
-    * When to use `rclone_flags{A/B}`.
-Currently just listing and one-sides local-to-remote copies (e.g. file lists, non-transfer-actions, and logs).
-What about remote-to-remote?
+* The `avoid_relist` option.
+Currently experimental and off by default.
+Once I trust it and understand it better, should it be default to on?

 ## Features